looselytyped/hawtdawg-all-ears/FAQ.md

 Scroll down to the section calles "Passions" and tell potential mates and friends all about the treats and toys that make your tail wag.

 When you´re done, click "Save Changes" to show of the world

+## Photos are nice and all, but I don't see very well.
+How can I smell the other dog.

+We regret taht we are unable to offer our custommers smell-o-vision at this time.

+As soon as human technology catches up to dog noses, we'll be sure to add a sent feature to the app.

+In the meantime, why not meet up at the dog park to get a whiff of youer new friend?